rstudio/gt/README.md

 </p>

-You decide which table parts you need for the task at hand with a API that is both straightforward yet powerful.
+It all begins with preprocessed **table data** (be it a tibble or a data frame).
+You decide how to compose your **gt table** with the elements you need for the task at hand.
+Output can either be in the form of **HTML**, **LaTeX**, or **RTF**.
+All work beautifully inside **R Markdown** documents.

+The **gt** API is designed to be both straightforward yet powerful.
+The emphasis is on simple functions for the everyday display table needs.
+However, should you need more customizability, there are options to make that possible.

 <p align="center">